Freelander – Custom Light Bar Roof Rack

-Between motorsport marshaling and responding with NW4x4 response, I occasionally find myself in potentially hazardous positions.
+Between motorsport marshalling and responding with NW4x4 response, I occasionally find myself in potentially hazardous positions.
 Typically around moving vehicles in the dusk of outright pitch black.
 This risk can be readily removed by being more visible.
-I figured it might be time for a light bar and rack on the Freelander.
+So I figured it might be time for a light bar and rack on the Freelander.

 What sort of lightbar/beacon?